-'Barclays Operating Businesses' The core Barclays businesses operated by Barclays UK (which include the UK Personal Banking; UK Business Banking and the Barclaycard Consumer UK businesses) and Barclays International (the large UK Corporate business; the International Corporate and Private Bank businesses; the Investment Bank; the Barclaycard International business; and Payments).
+'Barclays Operating Businesses' The core Barclays businesses operated by Barclays UK (which consists of the UK Personal Banking; UK Business Banking and the Barclaycard Consumer UK businesses) and Barclays International (consists of the Corporate and Investment Bank and Consumer, Cards and Payments businesses).

-'Barclays Execution Services' or 'BX' or 'Group Service Company' Barclays Execution Services Limited, the Group services company set up to provide services to Barclays UK and Barclays International to deliver operational continuity.
+'Barclays Execution Services' or 'BX' or 'Group Service Company' Barclays Execution Services Limited, the Group-wide service company providing technology, operations and functional services to businesses across the Group.

-'Barclays International' The segment of Barclays held by Barclays Bank PLC.
-The division includes the large UK Corporate business; the International Corporate and Private Bank businesses; the Investment Bank; the Barclaycard International business; and Payments.
+^{'Barclays International'} The segment of Barclays held by Barclays Bank PLC.
+The division consists of the Corporate and Investment Bank and Consumer, Cards and Payments businesses.

 'Barclays UK' The segment of Barclays held by Barclays Bank UK PLC.
 The division includes the UK Personal Banking; UK Business Banking and the Barclaycard Consumer UK businesses.
-Following a transfer from Barclays International in Q2 2020, this segment also includes Barclays Partner Finance (BPF).

-'Basel 3' The third of the Basel Accords, setting minimum requirements and standards that apply to internationally active banks.
+'Basel 3' or 'Basel III' The third of the Basel Accords, setting minimum requirements and standards that apply to internationally active banks.
 Basel 3 is a set of measures developed by the Basel Committee on Banking Supervision aiming to strengthen the regulation, supervision and risk management of banks.